Red-winged blackbird: Conservation status

 In the late 1970s, Ohio hosted the highest density of blackbirds during the breeding season among all US states and Canadian provinces.
 However, between 1966 and 1996, the reproductive populations in this state showed a marked decrease.
 Decreasing the area under hay other than alfalfa between those same years was likely to reduce the availability of quality nesting habitats.
-Likewise, corn, even though it attracts insects that red-winged blackbirds consume and despite the fact that their grains represent in themselves an energy source and soybeans which do not constitute a food source for the species, which together made up 1966 to 1996, an average of 70% of the cultivated area in Ohio, do not provide adequate nesting habitat.
-In turn, the large annual fluctuations in the area cultivated with hay, both from one year to the next and within the same year of a certain reproductive season, Similarly, in Ontario between 1974 and 1995, the average size of harems in a given year was positively related to hay production from the previous year, although the percentage variation in the size of harems from one season to the next the following was not linearly related to the annual percentage change in hay production; Hay production declined during this period and the size of the harems decreased from approximately three females per male to 1.6 females.
+Likewise, corn and soybeans do not provide adequate nesting habitat—despite the fact that corn attracts insects that red-winged blackbirds consume and is itself an energy source and that the two crops made up an average of 70% of the cultivated area in Ohio from 1966 to 1996.
+In turn, the large annual fluctuations in the area cultivated with hay, both from one year to the next and within the same year of a certain reproductive season.
+Similarly, in Ontario between 1974 and 1995, the average size of harems in a given year was positively related to hay production from the previous year, although the percentage variation in the size of harems from one season to the next the following was not linearly related to the annual percentage change in hay production; Hay production declined during this period and the size of the harems decreased from approximately three females per male to 1.6 females.

 In addition in Ontario, a negative relationship was found between the North Atlantic Oscillation Index (NAO) in the six months prior to a certain reproductive season and the size of the harems.
 If winter mortality contributes to the decrease in the size of the harems, the annual variations in their size should be related to the annual changes in the rates of return of marked territorial males.
 Variations in the size of harems and male return rates per year were indeed found to be positively correlated.
 Although not as pronounced, the relationship between male return rates and winter NAO values was similar to that between changes in harem size and NAO.

 On the other hand, in southwestern Quebec, red-winged blackbird populations doubled between 1966 and 1981, apparently in response to the development of maize production.
 The increased availability of residual grains in spring and summer. the reproductive season will probably play a fundamental role in the growth of this bird's population.
 Likewise, in the mid-1990s, the reproductive population of North Dakota which at least between 1994 and 2002 was at the forefront among all the American states and Canadian provinces in terms of population density of this species began to increase rapidly.